medeiros/medeiros.github.io/_posts/2020-11-23-Kafka-Schema-Registry-REST-Proxy-Concepts.md

   the schema registry url);
 - Avro has a learning curve;
 - Schema Registry is not present in the Kafka distribution.
-There is a free and open source product created by Confluent, but some specific features on it are paid.
+There is a free and open source product created by Confluent, but some specific features are paid.

 ## Apache Avro and Data Format Comparison